openframeworks/ofBook/project_joel/chapter.md

 Collapse all tracks	alt+c
 Evenly distribute track sizes	alt+shift+c

-sped things up by taking off vertical sync and smoothing too, 30fps

-did kaledscope, little bugs I think...

-turned the update into a proper switch statement, really improved performance!

-all good, enough for tonight....
+Sped things up by taking off vertical sync and smoothing too, 30fps.
+Did kaleidoscope, little bugs I think...turned the update into a proper switch statement, really improved performance!
+All good, enough for tonight....

-23rd May 2013
+#### 23rd June 2013

-OK first thing to do is to take over all the Kinect stuff from
+OK first thing to do is to take over all the Kinect stuff from:

-/Users/joel/Documents/Projects/cariad/reactickles/oF/openFrameworks-develop/apps/zHarp/006withMemoLogic
+cariad/reactickles/oF/openFrameworks-develop/apps/zHarp/006withMemoLogic

-so taking that over now....

-making it all in:
+So taking that over now....Making it all in:

-/Users/joel/Documents/Projects/HellicarAndLewis/greenpeaceArcticGlastonbury2013/OF/openFrameworks-develop/apps/HAndLGreenpeace/008NewKinectAndPsychBear
+OF/openFrameworks-develop/apps/HAndLGreenpeace/008NewKinectAndPsychBear

-taking over the code, adding the display to the blank scene....

-trying to get the saving working....

-got it working - it was the bad characters! : and &

-thats working, now neatening up the gui screen, adding a blank screen and taking out pointless Kinect modes

-ok thats nice, now lets get the psych fur working...

-all in and the gui in too!
+Taking over the code, adding the display to the blank scene....
+Trying to get the saving working....got it working - it was the bad characters! : and &.
+That's working, now neatening up the gui screen, adding a blank screen and taking out pointless Kinect modes.
+OK thats nice, now lets get the psych fur working...All in and the gui in too!

-/Users/joel/Documents/Projects/HellicarAndLewis/greenpeaceArcticGlastonbury2013/OF/openFrameworks-develop/apps/HAndLGreenpeace/009ShatterExperiment

-trying shatter...
+OF/openFrameworks-develop/apps/HAndLGreenpeace/009ShatterExperiment

-trying to make it work but there seems to be a conflict when I try to include box2d:
+trying shatter...trying to make it work but there seems to be a conflict when I try to include box2d.
+Hmmm

-hmmm

 all i had to do was change shatter.h to :